westpa/westpa/README.md

 from westpanalysis import Run
 ```
 A `Run` represents a completed WESTPA simulation.
-Runs may be loaded from WESTPA HDF5 simulation data files.
+Runs may be constructed from WESTPA HDF5 simulation data files.
 ```py
 run = Run('west.h5')
 ```